 In this article, we will take a look at all the cheap food options that can help you lose weight fast on a budget!
 Also, I’ll be giving you some essential tips to help you with losing weight on a budget towards the end of this article, so keep reading!

-Cheap & Healthy Foods That Can Help You With Weight Loss
+Cheap & Healthy Foods That Can Help You Lose Weight Fast

-Apple is a fruit that can be found throughout the year at good prices and in a wide variety of types.
-It contains high levels of vitamin B and C, fiber, water and very few calories.
+Apple is a fruit that can be found throughout the year at good prices and in a wide variety.
+It contains high levels of vitamins B and C, fiber, water and very few calories.

-As per a study, consuming an apple daily not only promotes good health but also causes people to consume fewer calories throughout the day, saving you those precious bills.
+As per a study, having an apple a day not only “keeps the doctor away” but also causes people to consume fewer calories throughout the day, saving you those precious bills.

-In addition to being sweet and caloric (don’t run away from those calories!), bananas have a viscosity that intensifies the feeling of fullness, as a study published in The American Journal of Clinical Nutrition concluded.
-The banana still contains carbohydrates of slow absorption, so do not abuse it.
+In addition to being sweet and caloric (don’t run away from those calories!), bananas do intensify the feeling of fullness, as a study published in The American Journal of Clinical Nutrition concluded.

 3. Leafy Green Vegetables